OAG (company): Recent history

-Reed Elsevier sold OAG to Electra Partners in 2001.
-After five years under private ownership OAG was bought by United Business Media in December 2006 to strengthen its aviation, transportation and travel business interests.
-UBM sold the majority of its data business to Electra Partners in 2013, who formed AXIO Data Group.
+Reed Elsevier sold OAG to Electra Private Equity in 2001.
+After five years under private ownership, OAG was bought by United Business Media in December 2006 to strengthen its aviation, transportation and travel business interests.
+UBM sold the majority of its data business to Electra Private Equity in 2013, who formed AXIO Data Group.

-In 2009 OAG started to supply airlines schedules and Minimum Connection Time (MCTs) to Global Distribution Systems Travelport and OAG also partners with the largest GDS in the world Amadeus and TravelSky.
+In 2009, OAG started to supply airlines schedules and Minimum Connection Time (MCTs) to Global distribution system Travelport and OAG also partners with the largest GDS in the world Amadeus and TravelSky.

-In June 2010 OAG created new technology (Schedules Dynamic) to deliver the most up-to-date airline schedule changes to airlines, OTAs, GDSs and reservation systems.
+In June 2010, OAG created new technology (Schedules Dynamic) to deliver the most up-to-date airline schedule changes to airlines, OTAs, GDSs and reservation systems.

 OAG has a strategic partnership with IATA and contributes to its SSIM Standards Board and working groups.

 In 2012, OAG launched OAG Analyser to deliver airline schedule analysis via an online accessible tool.
 In 2013, OAG added to its analytical suite with the launch of Traffic Analyser, a product developed in partnership with Travelport; a leading distribution services and e-commerce provider for the global travel industry.

 In 2014, OAG acquired the services of real-time flight information solutions provider, Flight view, to expand its flight data business.
-November 2015 saw OAG sell MRO Network, a provider of aviation exhibitions, conferences and publications to the MRO, fleet, financing and leasing sectors.
+November 2015 saw OAG sell MRO Network, a provider of aviation exhibitions, conferences and publications to the MRO, fleet, financing and leasing sectors to Penton (now part of the Aviation Week Network, owned by Informa).

 In 2014, OAG began releasing its annual Punctuality League, which details the on-time performance of many of the world's largest airlines and airports.
 OAG also releases annual analysis on the world's busiest and most profitable routes and airports.

 On 16 February 2017, OAG was bought by British investment firm Vitruvian Partners.

-In September 2018 OAG opened a technology development centre in Kaunas, Lithuania.
+In September 2018, OAG opened a technology development centre in Kaunas, Lithuania.

-In January 2020 OAG released its first data and analysis about the impact of COVID-19 on China and Asia with information on flights from Wuhan.
+In January 2020, OAG released its first data and analysis about the impact of COVID-19 on China and Asia with information on flights from Wuhan.
 OAG continues to release weekly analysis on the impact of the pandemic on the global aviation market.
 The recovery tracker details changes to global seat capacity annually, by region and by aircraft.